kurapica/PLoop/README.md

 		Method :
 			ApplyAttribute　-　Apply the attribute to the target, overridable

-The `System.__Arguments__` attribute is used on constructor or method, it's used to mark the arguments's name and types, it use **System.Argument** class as a partner :
+The `System.__Arguments__` attribute is used on constructor or method, it's used to mark the arguments's name and types, it use **System.Argument** struct as a partner :

 	[__Final__]
-	[Class] System.Argument :
+	[Struct] System.Argument :

-		Description :
+		Field:
-			The argument description object
+			Name = System.String　			-　The name of the argument

-		Property :
-			Default　-　The defalut value of the argument
+			Type = System.Any　				-　The type of the argument
-			IsList　-　Whether the rest are a list of the same type argument, only used for the last argument Name　-　The name of the argument
+			Default = System.Any　			-　The defalut value of the argument IsList = System.Boolean + nil 	-　Whether the rest are a list of the same type argument, only used for the last argument
-			Type　-　The type of the argument

 So, take a method as the example first :